Reviews

 Length of Investment

-Expect for Masterworks to hold a piece of art for three to ten years.
+Expect Masterworks to hold artwork for three to ten years.
 Short-term investors should consider this factor before purchasing fractional shares.

 Secondary Marketplace

-If you’re ready to sell your shares before Masterworks has sold the painting, you can use its secondary market.
-That is, if you’re a U.S. citizen who has a bank account based out of the U.S.
+If you’re ready to sell your shares before Masterworks has sold the painting, you can use its secondary market—provided you’re a U.S. citizen with a U.S.-based bank account.

 You can only buy/sell your Masterworks shares to other Masterworks investors.
-Your potential pool of candidates is small as a result.
+Your potential buyer pool is therefore limited.

 Fractional Shares

 Purchasing famous paintings typically means buying the entire work, which can cost hundreds of thousands of dollars or more.
-That’s art investing has largely been only an option for wealthy investors.
+That’s why art investing has largely been limited to wealthy investors.

-Masterworks platform allows you to buy fractional shares of art.
-Fractional shares are parts or pieces of an investment, such as a stock.
+Masterworks’ platform allows you to buy fractional shares of art.
+Fractional shares are portions of an investment, such as a stock.

-For example, if there’s a painting that Masterworks paid $2 million for, you can buy a portion of it for $20 per share.
+For example, if there’s a painting Masterworks paid $2 million for, you can purchase a portion for $20 per share.

 Educational Resources

-Masterworks includes educational content on its platform for users to learn about art investing and the pieces they have.
-Its price database allows you to look at all the artists, their paintings, and returns.
+Masterworks includes educational content on its platform for users to learn about art investing and available pieces.
+Its price database allows you to examine all artists, their paintings, and returns.

-Its Masterworks “Insights” blog includes well-researched and interesting articles.
-Even a novice in art investing will be able to understand the articles.
-Topics include art investing ideas, benefits of investing in art, and historical dives into artists.
+The Masterworks “Insights” blog features well-researched and engaging articles.
+Even art investing novices can understand the content.
+Topics include art investing strategies, benefits of investing in art, and historical artist profiles.

-Artist biographies provide a better understanding of each artist that created a piece.
-Every painting that you can invest in has a “Deal Sheet.”
-This contains key information that an investor would likely want to know before investing.
+Artist biographies provide better understanding of each creator.
+Every investable painting has a “Deal Sheet” containing key information investors would want before investing.

 Who is Masterworks best for?

 To date, Masterworks has over 400,000 registered users.
-Not everyone is the right fit for its platform, however.
+However, not everyone suits its platform.
 Investors who may benefit from using Masterworks include:

 masterworks mobile app